UAS, Tlingit & Haida sign memorandum to advance Indigenous educational opportunities

 Date of Press Release: March 27, 2026

-The University of Alaska Southeast and the Central Council of the Tlingit and Haida Indian Tribes of Alaska have entered into a memorandum of understanding, laying the groundwork for long-term partnership and innovation, at the center of which is the co-creation of a vision for a School of Indigenous Studies at UAS.
+The University of Alaska Southeast and the Central Council of the Tlingit & Haida Indian Tribes of Alaska have entered into a memorandum of understanding, laying the groundwork for long-term partnership and innovation.
+At the center of the agreement is the co-creation of a vision for a School of Indigenous Studies at UAS.

 Palmer said the opportunity to collaborate on creating a vision for the school is “truly remarkable.”